nextflow-io/training/docs/nf_customize/04_config.md

 }
 ```

-You can override default parameters by creating a `.json` file and passing it as a command-line argument using the `-param-file` option.
+You can override default parameters by creating a `.json` file and passing it as a command-line argument using the `-param-file` option:

 ```bash
 nextflow run nf-core/demo -profile singularity -param-file <path/to/params.json>